Rarst/release-belt/README.md

 # Release Belt — Composer repo for ZIPs

-Release Belt is a prototype Composer repository, which serves to quickly integrate third party non–Composer releases into Composer workflow.
+Release Belt is a Composer repository, which serves to quickly integrate third party non–Composer releases into Composer workflow.
 Once Release Belt is installed and you upload your zip files with their respected version number, Release Belt does the rest.

 Given the following folder tree:

 ```
 releases
 	wordpress-plugin
-		yoast
-			wordpress-seo.1.6.zip
-			wordpress-seo.1.7.zip
+		rarst
+			plugin.1.0.zip
 ```

 It will serve the following Composer repository at `/packages.json` automagically: